micans/bash-utils/README.md

 Apparix used to live here but has [its own repository](https://github.com/micans/apparix) now.

+## Stream compute on rows/columns in tabular data.

-## While streaming tabular data filter its rows, select, combine and update
-  columns, compute new columns with `pick`.
+  Filter rows, select, combine and update columns, compute new columns with `pick`.
   It supports algebraic operations as well as string operations and regular expresions in both filter conditions and computation.
-I've made several versions over the years, this one is the first that seems passable.
+I've made several versions over the years, this is the first one that is fun to use.

 ## Unix terminal histograms and bar charts